-Transcript-based testing
+1.3.11 Transcript-based testing

-If the entire transcript (input and output) of a successful session of a cmd2-based app is copied from the screen and pasted into a text file, transcript.txt, then a transcript test can be run against it:
+A transcript is both the input and output of a successful session of a cmd2-based app which is saved to a text file.
+The transcript can be played back into the app as a unit test.

-python app.py --test transcript.txt